 - b.
 The System Configuration Name fields are preloaded with the default file name, file type, and location of the file as shipped by IBM.
 If the system you are upgrading changed any of these values, enter the actual file name, file type, and location of your system configuration file. - c.
-If you recorded NO on the "Do you edit your CP directory file manually?" line on upgrade installation worksheet 2 (Table 13 on page 125), enter a nonblank character in front of NO. - d.
-If you recorded YES on the "Do you edit your CP directory file manually?" line on upgrade installation worksheet 2 (Table 13 on page 125), enter a nonblank character in front of YES.
+If you recorded NO on the "Do you edit your CP directory file manually?" line on upgrade installation worksheet 2 (Table 13 on page 126), enter a nonblank character in front of NO. - d.
+If you recorded YES on the "Do you edit your CP directory file manually?" line on upgrade installation worksheet 2 (Table 13 on page 126), enter a nonblank character in front of YES.
 If you have changed the defaults shipped by IBM, update the file name, file type, and location of your user directory with the actual file information. - e.
-If the RACF/VM Security Server is enabled on the system you are upgrading, this panel will not display any information related to the security manager.
-If you are using any security manager other than RACF, place a nonblank character in front of YES.
-If you are not using a security manager, place a nonblank character in front of NO. - f.
+If you selected a different default password, replace WD5JU8QP with the default password that you recorded on upgrade installation worksheet 2 (Table 13 on page 126). - f.
 Press F5 to process your selections.

-6. Complete the Installation Volume Definition panel using the information you entered on Upgrade Installation Worksheet 3 for 3390 (Table 14 on page 126) or Upgrade Installation Worksheet 4 for FBA (Table 15 on page 126).
+6. Complete the Installation Volume Definition panel using the information you entered on Upgrade Installation Worksheet 3 for 3390 (Table 14 on page 127) or Upgrade Installation Worksheet 4 for FBA (Table 15 on page 127).

-z/VM JPGRADE - INST ALLATION VOLUME DEFINITION EASE VOLUM LABEL ====== IBMCM1 xxxRL1 xxxRL2 ES ADDRESS FORMAT (Y/N) ========= MEMBER VOLUMES TYPE ======= RES SPOOL PAGE LABEL ====== IBMRES IBMS01 IBMP01 ADDRESS F1 = HE ELP F3 /F12 = QUIT F5 = Process ENTER = Refresh
+'''

+z/VM UPGRADE - INSTALLATION VOLUME DEFINITION

+COMMON AND RELEASE VOLUMES

+ADDRESS

+FORMAT (Y/N)

+TYPE

+LABEL

+======

+=======

+=======

+=========

+COMMON

+IBMCM1

+RELVOL

+730RL1